ebzzry/ebzzry.github.io/en/fkd/human.md

 Several advancements in writing have been realized for the past decades.
 We went from handwritten content to computer-driven ones.
 However, even with all the conveniences of writing, we are still susceptible to not being able to clearly send our messages to our recipients.
-Written, unlike spoken, language is a different beast altogether.
+Written, unlike spoken language is a different beast altogether.

 ### Be courteous

-What’s the difference between “Read the documents.” and “Please, read the documents.”?
-When the proper words are used, we positively visualize.
-We imagine in our heads how would the communication take place had it been done on a face-to-face basis.
+What’s the difference between _“Read the documents.”_ and _“Please, read the documents.”_?
+When the proper words are used, we positively visualize, we imagine in our heads how would the communication take place had it been done on a face-to-face basis.
 Conversely, when we use words in excess, it creates a strain on the message, completely altering the content.
-Compare “Go.” with “Go.
-WTF.”
+Compare _“Go.”_ with _“Go.
+WTF.”_

 ### Use emojis, sparingly

 One downside of written communication is that it is very difficult to express emotions, that you want to show.
 There are occasions when no matter how good the words are, it is still not able to attach our warmth and sincerity to the message.
-An emoji conveys a message that is uniform across cultures.
+A lot of times, an emoji conveys a message that is uniform across cultures.
 The image of a happy face conveys the message of a person who exhibits happiness.
 Humans are able to identify with that image, with ease.
 But, just like with perfumes, too much is bad.

-### Use a `!` instead of `.`
+### Use an exclamation point (!) instead of a period (.)

 The punctuation marks what we use in our messages matter, a lot, whether they are short phrases or complete sentences.
 This, again, is connected to the way we envision the person who is communicating the messages.
-Let’s take for example the reply “Got it.”
-This short message is concise and clear.
-However, it is also devoid of life—it lacks zest.
-Compare this with “Got it!”
-This version is alive.
+Let’s take for example the reply _“Got it.”_ This short message is concise and clear.
+However, it is also devoid of life; it lacks zest.
+Compare this with _“Got it!”_ This version is alive.
 It creates a mental image of a person who is committed and engaged with the conversation.

 Body language